 Now simply drag and drop the MP3 files across to the Kindle Fire’s Music folder.
 Note that if your MP3 files are organised into folders sorted by album name and artist – as is likely – then just drag the folders across.

 When you next launch the Music app on the Kindle Fire, your tracks will appear.
-Now skip to Step 4.

-Step 4: Take to the cloud
+Step 3: Take it to the cloud